 “Righ-do.
-‘Ave to tell me mum.”
+‘Ave to tell me mum first.”

-On the way home they sneaked into the Pines’ rose garden and found a grassy corner where they huddled together.
+On the way home they sneaked into The Pines’ rose garden and found a grassy corner where they huddled together.
 The landlady’s bedroom light was off.
-The roses smelled sweet in the cool evening air.
+The roses smelled sweetly in the cool evening air.

-He had dreamt of it often enough but it was much better than he thought possible.
+He had dreamt of it often enough but it was even much better than he thought.
 After the first gentle searching touch, Nell’s mouth was strong and direct, pushing, retreating, teasing.
 They had to break for breath.

 “Oh God, Nell!”

-“Yeah, mate, what about him?”
+“Yeah, what about him?”

-“We’re going walkabout.
+“We’re going' walkabout.
 You want to come?” she asked.

 “I love you, Nell.”

-“I know, mate"
+“I know, mate,” she says.

-Getting off at the dusty bus station, Aswin asks direction at the pub and is now sitting in the fierce noon sun on the back of a utility bumping along the dirt track.
+Getting off at the dusty bus station, Aswin rushes asks direction at the pub and is now sitting in the roasting noon sun on the back of a utility bumping along the dirt track.